About this Dashboard

 Why can’t I find information for a specific institution?

-- Their data may not be submitted to OFM for inclusion in the dashboard.
+- The data may not have been submitted to OFM for inclusion in the dashboard.

 - The metric may not apply to the institution.
 For example, pre-college information is displayed only at a statewide level because only two institutions provide pre-college courses (Central Washington University and Eastern Washington University.
 In another example, The Evergreen State College is not included in the Success in College Courses metric because their course structure does not support this type of reporting.